 Welcome to Special Education!
 The Special Education Program at Grace College is designed for those who are passionate about serving students with disabilities in an educational context.

-The Teaching All Learners major is a dual licensure in elementary education and mild intervention that meets the state of Indiana’s exceptional needs licensure requirements to teach students needing mild interventions including those with learning disabilities, emotional and behavioral disorders, mild cognitive disabilities, autism, and ADHD at the elementary level (Grades K-6).
-Our Special Education program is dedicated to equipping candidates in the dispositions, knowledge, and skills needed to be effective in the inclusive classroom.
+The Teaching All Learners major is a dual licensure in elementary education and mild intervention that meets the state of Indiana’s exceptional needs licensure requirements to teach students needing mild interventions, including those with learning disabilities, emotional and behavioral disorders, mild cognitive disabilities, autism and ADHD at the elementary level (grades K-6).
+Our Special Education Program is dedicated to equipping candidates in the dispositions, knowledge and skills needed to be effective in the inclusive classroom.
 Graduates of the program will be teachers of character who are competent in the profession and have a heart for service.

 Examples of courses in this major:

 This course is designed to develop an understanding of children with exceptionalities in an educational setting.
 It provides an introduction to the field of special education with particular focus on inclusive practices.
 Three hours.
-Prerequisite: SED 100
+Prerequisite: SED 1000

 B.S. in Music Education: All area/All grade, Grace College; B.S. in Applied Music: Oboe Performance, Grace College; M.S. in Special Education, Indiana University, Ed.D. in Special Education, Regent University

-B.S. in Elementary Education, Grace College; M.A. in Education, Ball State University
+B.S. in Elementary Education, Grace College; M.A. in Special Education, Indiana University at South Bend

 Some of the positions you can obtain: